Shalee Lehning

-Shalee Lehning (born October 27, 1986) is a former American basketball player who most recently played for the Atlanta Dream of the WNBA.
-She was Associate Head Coach at the University of Northern Colorado under head coach Kamie Ethridge.
+Shalee Lehning (born October 27, 1986) is an American former professional basketball player who played for the Atlanta Dream of the WNBA.
+She was associate head coach at the University of Northern Colorado under head coach Kamie Ethridge.

 Playing career

 High school

 Lehning was a four-year letterwinner and starter under coach Barry Lucas at Sublette High School.
 She ranks as the fourth all-time leading scorer in Kansas Girls Basketball history with 2,510 career points.
 Additionally, she holds the state all-time career records for rebounds (1,336), assists (804) and steals (543).
 She holds the school records for career scoring, rebounding, assists and steals.
 The Sublette Lady Larks became the first team in class 2A history to post back-to-back undefeated seasons with a record of 52–0 and two state championships in 2004 and 2005.
 As a senior, she averaged 30.6 points, 15.0 rebounds, 8.8 assists and 5.3 steals per game.
 She was named Gatorade Player of the Year and Miss Kansas Basketball Player of the Year.
 She was also a four-time KBCA all-state first team selection and a two-time Hutchinson News Athlete of the Year.
 At the Hugoton, Red & Blue Classic Tournament, she was a four-time Most Valuable Player.
 The Wichita Eagle and Topeka Capital Journal named her all-state twice.
 Additionally, she was a four-time Southwest Kansas all-area first team pick by the Garden City Telegram and Dodge City Daily Globe.
 Twice, she appeared at the Miss Basketball Showcase All-Tournament Team.
 In addition to basketball, she lettered in volleyball and track and field.